| |

 9. Bangkok Chinatown at night

-If you only have limited time, one of the must visit places to visit Bangkok at night is Bangkok’s Chinatown.
+If you only have limited time, one of the must visit places to visit Bangkok at night is Bangkok’s Chinatown (there are so many Chinatown tours too).

-The area comes alive at night and transforms into a neon soaked nirvana of sublime street food and gourmet goodness.
+The area comes alive at night and transforms into a neon soaked nirvana of sublime street food, gourmet goodness and Speak-easy style bars.
 Centred around Yarowat Street, Bangkok Chinatown is a whole district dedicated to food vendors and outdoor tables and chairs.

 We just love wandering the streets in Chinatown at night with no particular plan in mind – we just follow our noses and seek out where the locals get their night-time snacks.